brycehenson/bootstrap_error/README.md

 4. calulate the standard deviation across these results and multiply by sqrt(n_samp)/sqrt(n_tot) to estimate the standard error in A(D).

-The above uses random sampling with replacement in order to prevent biasing of the standrd error estimate.
+The above uses random sampling with replacement in order to prevent biasing of the standard error estimate.
 It is however possible to use the Finite sample correction from [L. Isserlis,On the Value of a Mean as Calculated from a Sample,J. Royal Stat.
 Soc
 Vol. 81, No. 1 (Jan., 1918), pp. 75-81](http://doi.org/10.2307/2340569) to correct for the bias when using random sampling without replacements.
 Both methods are implemented in this work.

 As a test it is advisable to check that there is no trend in the estimated standard error as function of the size of the subsample.
 Thus the above procedure is repeated at many different fractions of the whole dataset.
+## Error in the estimated error
+- Error in the SE estimate [dist. of sample var.](https://en.wikipedia.org/wiki/Variance#Distribution_of_the_sample_variance) and [centeral moments](https://en.wikipedia.org/wiki/Central_moment)
+-see derivation folder

-# Details
+## Details
 - Finite sample correction from [L. Isserlis,On the Value of a Mean as Calculated from a Sample,J. Royal Stat.
 Soc Vol. 81, No. 1 (Jan., 1918), pp. 75-81](http://doi.org/10.2307/2340569)

 ![fig1](/fig1.png)

-# Further Reading
+## Further Reading
 - [wiki](https://en.wikipedia.org/wiki/Bootstrapping_(statistics))
 - [pi bootstrapped](https://pypi.org/project/bootstrapped/)
 - [Jason Brownlee,A gentler introduction to the bootstrap method](https://machinelearningmastery.com/a-gentle-introduction-to-the-bootstrap-method/)